 something we have held for years.
 This is good if it leads us into greater depths of God's truth; even if we have to

 discard things we thought were truth but are not.
 I have had to do this several times in my walk with the Lord, and

-expositors that were recommended reading.
-Actually, the more I seek the Lord, the more questions and, at times,
+that were recommended reading.
+Actually, the more I seek the Lord, the more questions and, at times, doubts I

-doubt I have.
-These doubts don't change the framework of my basic beliefs, but they do challenge my thinking on
+have.
+These doubts don't change the framework of my basic beliefs, but they do challenge my thinking on many

 In these last days before the coming of our Lord, I believe we need to tune our ears and our hearts to the voice of